pingcap/docs/v2.1/reference/best-practices/grafana-monitor.md

 ## Summary

 The Grafana + Prometheus monitoring platform is a very powerful tool.
 Making good use of it can improve efficiency, saving you a lot of time on analyzing the status of the TiDB cluster.
 More importantly, it can help you diagnose problems.
-This tool is very useful in the operation and maintenance of the TiDB cluster, especially when there is a large amount of data.
+This tool is very useful in the operation and maintenance of TiDB clusters, especially when there is a large amount of data.